-When you leave care, we can help support your physical and mental health and wellbeing in many ways and you will offer and help you:
+When you leave care, we can help support your physical and mental health and well-being in many ways and will offer and help you with:

-- Weekly drop-ins to see the Leaving Care Nurse to support with your physical and mental health - Make sure you have a leaving care health letter from the Looked After Children Health Team This contains key information from your childhood (for example, when and if you have had immunisations), your current health needs, as well as information about what you need to do to address current health issues and who to contact for further support - Give you help with transports costs to get to health appointments.
+- Weekly drop-ins to see the Leaving Care Nurse to support with your physical and mental health - Make sure you have a leaving care health letter from the Looked After Children Health Team This contains key information from your childhood (for example, when and if vou have had immunisations), vour current health needs, as well as information about what you need to do to address current health. issues and who to contact for further support - Give you information about healthy

-- Give you information about healthy living - Tell you how to get financial help to pay for prescriptions - Help you register with a GP, dentist, and optician. - Offer free or subsidised access to leisure centres in the borough through the Be Active scheme - Tell you about health drop-in centres. - Support you to move from child and adolescent mental health services (CAMHS) to adult services - Tell you about counselling services that are available locally - Refer you to mentoring schemes - If you had an independent visitor while you were in care, continue to support contact health, mental health, obesity, drugs and alcohol, diet and exercising, quitting smoking.
+- Tell you how to apply for free prescriptions - Help you register with a GP, dentist, and optician. - Offer free or subsidised access to leisure centres in the borough through the Be Active scheme - Tell you about health drop-in centres. - Support you to move from child and adolescent mental health services (CAMHS) to adult services - Tell you about counselling services that are available locally - Refer you to mentoring schemes - If you had an independent visitor while you were in care, continue to support contact

+- If appropriate, help you maintain or regain contact with people who are special to you, or who cared for you in the past, such as former foster carers or social workers - Help you access the drop-in support service twice a week held at the Leaving Care hub at 43 Bromley Road, where you can go for a chat, have a cup of tea, wash your clothes, make calls, and use the internet.

+Most of the support in Lewisham is local and your PA can help you find out more.
+The Council's website has useful information on health and wellbeing.
+For example, sexual health, mental health, obesity, drugs and alcohol, diet and exercising, guitting smoking.
 It also has links with organisations in Lewisham who can offer support.
 You can find a complete directory of services available in the Borough by going to the NHS website, asking the Leaving Care Nurse or your GP.

-- If appropriate, help you maintain or regain contact with people who are special to you, or who cared for you in the past, such as former foster carers or social workers - Help you access the drop-in support service twice a week held at the Leaving Care office at 43 Bromley Road, where you can go for a chat, have a cup of tea, wash your clothes, make calls, and use the internet.

-Most of the support in Lewisham is local and your PA can help you find out more.
-The Council's website has useful information on health and wellbeing.
-For example, sexual

-Leisure and activities, get involved
+Leisure and activities

+Get involved

-We want you to offer you a range of opportunities for you to socialise and enjoy your free time.
+We want to offer you a range of opportunities for you to socialise and enjoy your free time.
 Groups and social activities are a great way to meet people and develop friendships and interests.